VinseaSingh/vinseasingh.github.io/_news/announcement_4.md

 inline: true
 ---

-I begin my PhD in neuroscience at NBRC
+I have started with my PhD in neuroscience at NBRC at CBDL lab!